stingaci/heat-tutorial/partII/README.rst

-As discussed in the last point of the previous exercise, if deploying multiple stacks with equivalent resources names there will not be a naming conflict (as openstack uses UUID as the primary key), and it may become very conffusing later on if you need to make any changes or reference the resource by name in another template.
+As discussed in the last point of the previous exercise, if deploying multiple stacks with equivalent resources names there will not be a naming conflict (as openstack uses UUID as the primary key), and it may become very confusing later on if you need to make any changes or reference the resource by name in another template.
 However, having to specify the name for each resource (as an input parameter) may become tedious as well.
 Using the *application_name* input